Last Updated on August 3, 2020

 I have been hard at work on this 31-day challenge, and I am so excited to share it with you!
 Rebecca, a middle school math and science teacher in the bay area, had a fabulous idea for Zero Waste October.
-It would be full of activities for students and teachers to talk about the global trash problem.

 SAY NO TO STRAWS